Huddy2022/slice_of_spice/README.md

   - When you are not logged in there are eight navigation tabs and the slice of spice header which also acts as a link to the home index page.
   - Home, menu, book a table, contact, gallery, sign up, sign in, admin user.
   - When logged in there are nine navigation tabs.
-  - Home, menu, book a table, contact, gallery, welcome user (doesn’t link to any page), reservations, logout, admin user.
+  - Home, menu, book a table, contact, gallery, welcome user (doesn’t link to any page, but references the user), reservations, logout, admin user.
   - The navigation I used a bootstrap template and styled it slightly different to suit the website.
   - It's designed to make it easy for the user to navigate throughout the website.
   - I incorporated the sign in and sign up so that users have their own access to any of their bookings but also allows the super user to have identification of anyone booking a table.
-  - The admin user tab was to allow easy access for the super user to log in and out of the website to control and bookings, cancellations, tables and customers.
+  - The admin user tab was to allow easy access for the super user to log in and out of the website to control any bookings, cancellations, tables and customers.

 ![Navigation not signed in](https://github.com/Huddy2022/slice_of_spice/blob/main/assets/images/Navigation_not_signed_in.png)